-In this tutorial we will start exploring the built-in functionality of the PD_7664 proces component.
-We will build a temperature regulator with the same basic specification as in tutorial 1, but now we want the regulation algorithm to run whenever the temperature changes.
-Therefore we will use the supervisor/servant notification model.
+In this tutorial, we will explore the PD_7664 process component.
+We will build a temperature regulator like in tutorial 1, but now we want the control code to run when the temperature changes.
+As a result, we will use the notification model.

-The below illustration shows what you will build in this tutorial.
-The red dots indicate tutorial steps.
+The diagram below shows what you will build in this tutorial.
+The red dots show tutorial steps.

-The previous tutorial uses the traditional “polling” model, where input values are read at an interval, governed by the timer subcomponent.
+The last tutorial uses the classic “polling” model, where input values are read at an interval with the help of a timer.

-The COPP supervisor/servant notification model pushes values only when they have changed.
+The COPP notification model pushes values only when data change.

-Actual, the actual state/value and condition of the Servant.
+Actual, the actual state or value, and condition of the servant.

-The data type of Required and Actual is adapted to the application.
+You fit the data type of Required and Actual to the application.

-When the supervisor wants to send a command to the servant it writes to Required in the Servant proxy Register.
-This will automatically copy the data to Required in the Supervisor proxy Register and activate the Supervisor proxy method: Required_changed within the servant.
+When the supervisor wants to send a command to the servant, it writes to Required in the servant proxy register.
+This will copy the data to Required in the supervisor proxy register and call the supervisor proxy method - Required_changed - within the servant.

-When the servant wants to inform the Supervisor that something has changed, it writes to Actual in the Supervisor proxy Register which will automatically copy the data to Actual in the Servant proxy Register and activate the Servant proxy method: Actual_changed in the Supervisor.
-The system will keep the data in the 2 registers identical.
-After disconnections on the P-NET, Servant power up, Supervisor power up, or power up on both, the system will automatically make the data in the registers identical.
+When the servant wants to tell the supervisor that data has changed, it writes to Actual in the supervisor proxy register.
+It will copy the data to Actual in the servant proxy register and call the servant proxy method: Actual_changed in the supervisor.
+The system will keep the data in the two registers the same.
+After a node disconnects from the P-NET, servant power-up, supervisor power-up, or power-up on both, the system will make the data in the registers the same.

 So what we want to build is this: